Texts, articles and reviews with the label: 'multidisciplinarity'

 Understanding freedom better: an interdisciplinary approach between Neuroscience and Philosophy

-summary: It presents some philosophical assumptions that are influencing the neuroscientific study of freedom, as well as certain problems that arise from Neuroscience itself in its global understanding of brain functioning, the neural networks themselves and the neurobiological integration of attention, important phenomena for a proper neurobiological understanding of freedom.
-He criticises a purely reductionist view of free will.
-He comments on the modern concept of freedom and the need for interdisciplinarity to address these issues. sample a subtle persistence of dualism in some of the approaches that study freedom and recovers the concept of life in the understanding of human activity.
+summary: It presents some philosophical assumptions that are influencing the neuroscientific study of freedom, as well as certain problems that arise from Neuroscience itself in its global understanding of brain functioning, neural networks and the neurobiological integration of attention, important phenomena for an adequate neurobiological understanding of freedom.
+He criticizes a purely reductionist view of free will.
+He comments on the modern concept of freedom and the need for interdisciplinarity to address these issues.
+He sample a subtle persistence of dualism in some of the approaches that study freedom and recovers the concept of life in the understanding of human activity.

 Author: José Manuel Giménez Amaya